 They are vilified and fired, blacklisted—communists

-The young men of the underclass are shot by the police
+The young men of the underclass are shot by police

-Or spend their youths locked up in cells much as beasts
+Or spend their lives locked up in cells much as beasts

 The criminals, “better educated,” keep most all of their plunder

-Though a bit goes to fines, and to donations and to lawyers
+Though a bit goes to fines, and to donations and lawyers

 And to accountants who ensure that to effective government